Ejaayy/Ejaayy/README.md

 📫 Reach me at: **painganedrienejames@gmail.com**
 🔗 [LinkedIn](https://www.linkedin.com/in/edrienejamespaingan)

-😄 Pronouns: He/Him
-⚡ Fun fact: I used to build robots and stream live events, and I’m working on a “time-travel” productivity app concept for Google Workspace!

 <!---
 Ejaayy/Ejaayy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.